jconlon/eCVI/Non-Normative-Resources/EasierGuide-3.1.1.md

 ```

 The next box has three examples of XML document content.
 They are all
-element E but only the first one is a valid example of what is defined
+element `E` but only the first one is a valid example of what is defined
 in the schema above.
-The second one is missing the element B. The third
+The second one is missing the element `B`.
+The third
-one has an extra attribute f.
+one has an extra attribute `f`.

 ```xml
 <E c="1" d="2">